enonic/lib-static/README.md

 One way to use lib-static is in an [XP service](https://developer.enonic.com/docs/xp/stable/runtime/engines/http-service), and use it to fetch the resource and serve the entire response object to the front end.

 Say you have some resources under a folder _/my/folder_ in your app.

-> ℹ️  That is, _/my/folder_ at the root of the built JAR for the app.
-In the XP project source code this would usually come from _/src/main/resources/my/folder_, but of course that can depend on varieties of the local build setup.

 Making a service serve these as resources to the frontend can be as simple as:

 ```
 const libStatic = require('/lib/enonic/static');